* Before the Internet

 Carson poked fun at politicians.
 All politicians.
 If you slipped up, he was going to make a joke at your expense.
 Johnny specifically avoided politics with guests and kept it light in the monologue.
 Leno was non-commital.
 Dave’s political barbs, such as they were then, would be more of the non-sequitur variety.

 It wasn’t partisan; it was comedy.
 It was the job.
-Seeing the above photo when it was new pointed out to me how one-sided and political all of the latter-day hosts are.
-Would it kill even one of these guys to just be funny — with *any public figure* — in the arena who is richly deserving of a shot?
+Seeing a current photo of the late-night lineup in context points out starkly how one-sided and political the latter-day hosts have become.
+Would it kill even one of them to be funny — about any public figure, across the full political spectrum — in the way the job once demanded?

-Late night TV used to unite culture and give viewers watercooler discourse.
-Overtaken by the immediacy of screens and streams, these shows today have instead become an ideological echo chamber, latenight group therapy for a dwindling viewership.
+Where late night once united culture and generated watercooler conversation, the genre got overtaken first by the immediacy of screens and streams, then turned into an ideological echo chamber offering group therapy for a dwindling viewership.

 • The Magic Hour (June 1998–September 1998) starring Earvin “Magic” Johnson – syndicated by 20th Television – “Aww Craig!”